-At Revision in April 2015 Heaven gave me his Atari 130 XE and his Atari 65 XE with VBXE 2.0 installed.
-The first one had broken down at the party, the second one has a VBXE built in but not adapter cable to connect it to a TV.
-While the Atari 130 XE worked fine after a little cleaning and re-soldering, the VBXE machine turned out to have an Atari ST monitor connector and a complex switch built in.
-I sat down for some hours and traced the different signals through all the wires, the switch and the connector.
-I found that the way the wiring was, the connector can server as FBAS-SCART and RGB- SCART at the same time, depending on the switch position.
-But I didn't have a proper plug for the connector, so I first had to order one.
-I had to learn the hard way that there are different types of 8-pin DIN plug with slightly different pin arrangement, none actually fully matches the Atari ST monitor connector.
+At Revision in April 2015, Heaven gave me his Atari 130 XE and his Atari 65 XE with VBXE 2.0 installed.
+The first one had broken down at the party.
+The second one has a VBXE built-in but not an adapter cable to connect it to a TV.
+While the Atari 130 XE worked fine after cleaning and re-soldering, the VBXE machine had an Atari ST monitor connector and a complex switch built in.
+I sat down for hours and traced the different signals through the wires, buttons, and connectors.
+I found that the way the wiring was, the connector could simultaneously serve as FBAS-SCART and RGB- SCART, depending on the switch position.
+But I didn't have a proper plug for the connector, so I had to order one.
+I had to learn that there are different types of 8-pin DIN plug with slightly different pin arrangement.
+None fully matches the Atari ST monitor connector.

-Months went by and finally I got a working plug, but I was frightened by the thought of soldering SCART cables with 21 pins into the damn tiny DIN plug, no knowing where color meant what and which pin is actually which (plug vs. connector, front-view vs. rear-view, ST plug vs. VBXE pinout, before the switch vs. after the switch....).
+Months went by, and finally, I got a working plug.
+Still, I was frightened by the thought of soldering SCART cables with 21 pins into the damn tiny DIN plug, not knowing where color meant what and which pin is actually which (plug vs. connector, front-view vs. rear-view, ST plug vs. VBXE pinout, before the switch vs. after the button....).
 And guess what: How right I was.